pnjorge/GridHopperTac/README.md

 - Preliminary release for field testing by amateur radio operators

+## Notes
 GridHopperTac is a lightweight standalone version of GridHopper.net, but for Wear OS devices.
-It provides the most essential features of the original web app in a very lightweight package.
+It provides the most essential features of the original GridHopper.net web app in a very lightweight package.

 Currently running on a Samsung Galaxy Watch 4 Classic w/display 46mm, 450x450.
 Other versions will work depending on size.
 Install by sideloading the APK to a Wear OS watch using Android Studio, ADB, or other compatible APK installation tools.